pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 #### User Assigned Identity Inputs

-“User assigned identity” inputs are now represented as a simple list of strings in each language instead of a map type.
+`User assigned identity` inputs are now represented as a simple list of strings in each language instead of a map type.
 Where you are referencing user assigned identity inputs, you will need to update the syntax to resolve the error.

 ```typescript
 import * as resources from "@pulumi/azure-native/resources";